FederBoost: Private Federated Learning for GBDT: Vertical

-Our experimental results (cf. Section~\ref{sec:utility}) show that, when $\epsilon=2$ and $q=16$, the AUC achieved by vertical $\name$ is very close to that without DP.
-On the other hand, with this configuration, each sample has a large probability of approximately 67\% to be placed in a wrong bucket.
+Our experimental results (cf. Section~\ref{sec:utility}) show that when $\epsilon=4$ and $q=16$, the accuracy achieved by vertical $\name$ is very close to that without DP.
+On the other hand, with this configuration, each sample has a probability of approximately 22\% being placed in the wrong bucket.
+The whole training process for vertical $\name$ is depicted in Protocol~\ref{alg:vertical}, and we separately detail the security analysis from the perspective of $\Cli_i$ and $\Cli_l$ in Section~\ref{sec:vertical_analysis}.

-The whole training process is depicted in Protocol~\ref{alg:vertical}.
-The passive participants $\Cli_1 ...\Cli_{l-1}$ first locally build their buckets and send the sample IDs in each bucket to the active participant $\Cli_l$ (line 1 - 7).
-We remark that this process only needs to be done once, and $\Cli_l$ can use these buckets to fine-tune the model (i.e., train a model many times with different hyper-parameters).